DennisH3/Confluence-to-MD/README.md

 ## Confluence to MD

 Convert Confluence Spaces saved as HTML files to Markdown files
-The Output files can be found in the `RUG Markdown Output` directory

 # Steps to Converting a Confluence Space to Markdown